consected/restructure/docs/admin_reference/page_layouts/0_introduction.md

-# Page Layouts
+# Reports

 ## Introduction

-**Page Layouts** provide configuration for the visual layout of various components within an app.
+**Reports** provide configuration for reporting, search, charts and CSV export.

 The components that can be configured are: